-Wild Caught Tuna Crostini are a super healthy and colorful appetizer or light meal — just add wine and friends and you’ve got the makings for the perfect summer gathering.
+Wild Caught Tuna Crostini are a super healthy and colorful appetizer or light meal – arrange them on a grazing table and let your guests serve themselves.

 This post is is sponsored by Genova Seafood®, and as you know, I greatly appreciate your support of my brand partners – I only work with companies that I love, and they help keep TVFGI up and cooking!